PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 ## Coming soon to PostHog

 We ship weirdly fast.
-Here's a short snapshot of what we're working on right now:
+Here's a quick snapshot of what we're working on right now:

 - Console log tracking in recordings
 - Insight experience overhaul